habitat-sh/on-prem-builder/install.md

 1. Install Chef Habitat Builder on-prem
 1. Copy Automate's certificate to the `/hab/cache/ssl` directory

+For existing Chef Automate installations, copy the TLS certificate from the Chef Automate `config.toml` under the `load_balancer.v1.sys.frontend_tls` entry and save it as `automate-cert.pem` in the `/hab/cache/ssl` directory on Chef Habitat Builder on-prem.

 ### Step One: Patch Chef Automate's Configuration

 To authenticate with Chef Automate, create a patch with the Chef Automate command line: